openvswitch/ovs/INSTALL.Fedora.md

 Linux host.
 If you want to install Open vSwitch on a generic Linux host, see [INSTALL.md] instead.

-We have tested these instructions with Fedora 16 and Fedora 17.
+We have tested these instructions with Fedora 23.
+These instructions are also used for RHEL 7.x and its derivatives, such as CentOS 7.x.

 Building Open vSwitch for Fedora
 --------------------------------